Victoria County License Hearing Guide

 • Gather Evidence: Collect any evidence that supports your case.
 This could include witness statements, video footage (if available), documentation of medical conditions that could affect BAC readings, or calibration records for the breathalyzer machine.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Victoria, TX, can be invaluable.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Victoria can be invaluable.
 They understand the ALR process, can gather evidence on your behalf, and can effectively represent you at the hearing.
-They can also challenge the validity of the arrest and the breath/blood test results.

 Possible Outcomes

-• Suspension Overturned: If you successfully challenge the evidence or the DPS fails to meet its burden of proof, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.

 • Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes.